rickwassing/cicada-develop/docs/overview-interface.rst

 Edit events
 -----------

-To manually edit an event, click on the event of interest in the data analysis panel.
+To manually edit an event, left-click on the event of interest in the data analysis panel.

 .. note::

     Events that are of type ``manual``, ``reject`` or ``customEvent`` can be manually editted.
 Events that are created by algorithms or are imported from files have a different event type, and cannot be manually editted.
 The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
-To edit an event created by an algorithm or imported from file, use the appropriate ``edit`` button to reassign the event type to ``manual`` (see :ref:`below <overview-interface-edit-sleep-window>`.
+To edit an event created by an algorithm or imported from file, use the appropriate ``edit`` button to reassign the event type to ``manual`` (see :ref:`below <overview-interface-edit-sleep-window>`).

 .. figure:: images/overview-interface-5.png
     :align: center